srkds/customize-Github/README.md

 # Customize GitHub Profile

-GitHub special repo which allows us to customize GitHub profile. we can add social links, more about us, and dynamic content.
+GitHub special repo which allows us to customize GitHub profile.
+We can add social links, showcase best open source collaborations, more about us, and dynamic content.

 ## Why?
 👉Makes better and stands out from the crowd.